 The HUCTW Childcare Fund is a need-based program that helps HUCTW members with the costs of childcare incurred during the calendar year.
 The 2021 Fund helps with childcare costs incurred between January 1, 2021 and December 31, 2021.
-Late cycle applications for 2021 are due Monday, March 15.
-The application is available here.
+The 2021 application cycle is currently closed.
+The application for 2022 will be available later this summer.

 In order to apply for the Childcare Fund, you must:

 - Have a child or children, aged 0 – 12 (up to the child’s 13th birthday), or be expecting a child, who will be in the care of either (1) a licensed childcare center, family provider, after-school program, summer camp, or vacation camp or (2) an in-home provider with a social security or tax ID number (we are required to have record of this number).

 - Have childcare costs incurred during working/traveling hours.